Here are all the new 2022 season Formula 1 cars revealed so far

 McLaren MCL36 - Lando Norris and Daniel Ricciardo

-“Last year was my best in Formula 1 so far, and I’m really proud of what I achieved as a driver, and what we achieved as a team,” Norris said.
-“But I know that the best is yet to come, and my aim is to carry the positive momentum we built up over the last year and take that with me into this exciting new era of Formula 1.”
+“Last year was my best in Formula One so far, and I’m really proud of what I achieved as a driver, and what we achieved as a team,” Norris said.
+“But I know that the best is yet to come, and my aim is to carry the positive momentum we built up over the last year and take that with me into this exciting new era of Formula One.”

 “There’s always a nervous excitement around the start of the new season, but that’s turned up to 11 when you enter a new era of regulations,” Ricciardo said.
 “Having been through several regulation changes now, I feel like I’m able to use that energy to help me adapt to new cars, new ways of driving and ultimately new ways of racing.”